synw/django-changefeed/README.md

 Django Changeflow
 =================

-Rethinkdb realtime feeds manager for Django.
 This module makes it easy to use the realtime capabilities of Rethinkdb in Django.

 Install
 -------

-Clone the repository and the python client `pip install rethinkdb` You will also need a Celery worker.
+Clone the repository and get the python client `pip install rethinkdb` You will also need a Celery worker.
 It will handle the push data operations as an asynchronous task and will launch a listener to handle the changes flow.